 - Wash clothes and dishes on cold and air dry

 - Set your thermostat to a moderate temperature

 - Unplug electronics that are not in use

 - Use natural light from your window

-Loyola reduced their electricity consumption by 60,094 kWh, a reduction of 10.1% overall.
-Aquinas was our winning dorm, reducing their consumption by 31.5%, followed closely by Ahern at 30.4% and McAuley by 29.7%.
-Electricity savings from the competition translates to 77,701 pounds of carbon dioxide equivalent averted and $4,175.34 saved.
+Loyola reduced their electricity consumption by 60,094 kWh, an average reduction of 10.1% overall.
+These figures put Loyola in the Top 40 Reducers.
+Aquinas was our winning residence hall, reducing their consumption by 31.5%, followed closely by Ahern at 30.4% and McAuley by 29.7%.
+Electricity savings from the competition translates to 77,701 pounds of carbon dioxide equivalent averted from the atmosphere.

 Loyola finished in the top 10 out of 109 participating schools and saved more than 130,000kWH of electricity.
 Claver Hall finished first with a 55.7% energy reduction, followed by Tantallion Court and Gallagher Court.